Plan Bay Area 2040 Final Plan

 Regional agencies – in partnership with business, workforce agencies and local jurisdictions – are working to establish a regional Economic Development District and accompanying Economic Development Strategy.
 This work will advance regional solutions related to business expansion and retention, workforce training, housing and workspace, and infrastructure improvements.
 This work will also enable the region to compete for public and private funding that can help leverage local assets in places poised for growth, particularly in communities of concern and other economically distressed areas.

 Long-term economic growth also requires infrastructure investment.
 While the region has made substantial transportation investments, it still has unmet capital maintenance needs exceeding $50 billion and some of the worst transit crowding and traffic congestion in the nation.
 Relieving transit crowding and increasing transit access will require broad regional coordination and planning as well as significant state-funding to address shortfalls related to transportation maintenance and infrastructure.
-The region should also continue advocating for increases in funding for critical expansion projects, as well as maintenance of existing infrastructure.
+The region should also continue advocating for increases in funding for critical expansion projects, as well as for the maintenance of existing infrastructure.

 This Action Plan makes the following recommendations for Economic Development:

 In response to emerging and increasingly pressing threats to the Bay Area’s communities, ecosystem and economy, the Action Plan recommends continuing and expanding existing resilience efforts and developing creative funding solutions to implementing resilience projects.
 Resilience efforts help the region protect assets and people from natural disasters like earthquakes, floods, landslides and fires as well as prepare for climate change hazards like sea level rise, extreme storms and droughts.
 Resilience underpins the achievement of many other goals in the plan, such as housing, infrastructure and economic development, that may be significantly compromised by the impacts of disasters or climate change.

 Two recent grant awards will significantly advance the regional dialogue on climate vulnerability and develop workable solutions:

-Caltrans and BATA allocated $1.2 million to continue to conduct a regional vulnerability assessment for transportation infrastructure, Priority Development Areas (PDA), Priority Conservation Areas (PCA) and disadvantaged and vulnerable communities.
+Caltrans and BATA allocated $1.2 million to continue to conduct a regional vulnerability assessment for transportation infrastructure, Priority Development Areas (PDA), Priority Conservation Areas (PCA), and disadvantaged and vulnerable communities.
 In addition to a regional vulnerability assessment, the project goals include developing a regional framework for identifying solutions and strategies to address vulnerability on an ongoing basis.